CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

 + 1. From the execution context.
 + 2. From values set during the creation of the execution plan.

-##score - How to add new language

-here we'll describe:

-+ compiler
-+ execution

 #How to contribute code

 TBD - instructions for code contribution